Updated June 16, 2017.

 Perched on the precipice of a desolate mountain tumbled by the Washoe Zephyr, Virginia City is a living ghost town, once home to sourdough prospectors, cutthroat claim jumpers and bonanza mine owners with the Midas touch.

-From tents, shanties and dugouts, to lavish boom town structures, this place made an indelible impression.
+From tents, shanties and dugouts, to lavish boom town structures, this place made an indelible impression, and still does.

 Gold fever kept restless fortune seekers on the move.